syndesisio/syndesis-quickstarts/db-2-googlesheets/GoogleSheetsCredentials.md

 ![CallBack URL](img/2_callback.png)
 *Figure 3.
 Set the Callback URL*

-You can now use the clientId and secret on this page for the Syndesis Settings for GoogleSheets.
+You can now use the clientId and secret on this page for the Syndesis Settings for GoogleSheets shown in Figure 1.
 And finally you can create a GoogleSheets Connection and these credentials will be used.